konaraddi/offset/README.md

 ## Accomplishments that I'm proud of

-Bypassing jet.com's checkout security with a setTimeout

-This works on on jet.com (online shopping) and aa.com (booking flights)
+This works on jet.com (online shopping) and aa.com (booking flights)

 ## What I learned